thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 - [express-session](https://www.npmjs.com/package/express-session).
 This middleware only stores session ID in the cookie and store the rest of session related data on the server side (in memory, or in some session store).
 - [cookie-session](https://www.npmjs.com/package/cookie-session).
 This middleware stores all session data in the cookie (so you need to make sure the total size of the cookie is less than 4KB).

+## Create/Read/Delete cookies in frontend application

+Unless a cookie is marked as [HttpOnly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies), a JavaScript running in your browser has access to cookies as well.

+Here are some [examples](https://www.codexpedia.com/javascript/javascript-create-read-and-delete-cookies/) showing you how to create/read/delete cookies from client side JavaScript.

+If your frontend application is based on React, you can use this [react-cookie](https://www.npmjs.com/package/react-cookie) library to manage cookies from your React component.

 ## Security Considerations